LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **AuthenticationSignatureWidthCentimetersOnA4**: width of the authentication signature visual representation in centimeters (optimized for A4 paper size).
 The default value is `19.31`.
 * **AuthenticationSignatureHeightCentimetersOnA4**: height of the authentication signature visual representation in centimeters (optimized for A4 paper size).
 The default value is `3.436`.

+* **DisableAutomaticSignaturePositioning** (v1.18.0): if `true` a signature visual representation will not be addeed to the document if the user does not manually selects a position while signing.

 ###  *ValidationStamp* Settings (v1.7.0)

 * **Enabled**: if `true`, adds a stamp to all PDF documents after they are uploaded.
 The stamp contains information of where the document was